 - Fitness: With daily PE/fitness classes, we want to get our students moving and having fun!
 We emphasize that fitness is about more than physical activity: it contributes to emotional well-being and also positively impacts brain function.

 - Being outside: With Adventure Therapy every Friday, we make sure our students have time to get outside and get back in their bodies.
 Our Adventure Therapy program consists of outdoor recreation, experiential education and community service.

-We also want your teen to develop her individual interests and coping skills while she is at Solstice West.
-She will have the opportunity to work closely with her primary therapist and mentor guide to explore practices and activities that speak to her heart.
-The curriculum in the Hero’s Journey will also encourage her to address any imbalances that she recognizes or would like to work on.
+We also want your teen to develop their individual interests and coping skills while they are at Solstice West.
+They will have the opportunity to work closely with their primary therapist and mentor guide to explore practices and activities that speak to their heart.
+The curriculum in the Hero’s Journey will also encourage their to address any imbalances that they recognizes or would like to work on.